-Professionals: Adult's social care referrals and training
+Professionals: Adult social care referrals, training and safeguarding

 Professionals: Apply for Deprivation of Liberty Safeguards